bgcarlisle/ctcovidstop/README.md

 "Terminated", "Suspended" or "Withdrawn" to anything else) by the search date, the date this occurred is recorded under `restart_date`, otherwise this column contains NA.
-The status that the trial was changed to is indicated in the `stop_status` column.
+The status that the trial was changed to is indicated in the `restart_status` column.

 The reason that the trial was stopped as reported on ClinicalTrials.gov is recorded in the `why_stopped` field.
 If no